 Hunker down in a good location.
 Your home office, your living room, the local library.
 Anywhere you can find some peace and quiet, plug into at least one power outlet, and maintain a stable internet connection for several hours.

 Set the mood.
 Light a candle or put another wax cube in your wax warmer.
-Slip into your favorite pair of jeans, sweats or pajamas.
+Slip into your favorite pair of jeans, sweats, or pajamas (if you can still focus!).
 Open your curtains or close them, whichever will make you happier.
-And, take any other necessary steps to ensure you’ll be the most comfortable in your environment.
+And take any other necessary steps to ensure you’ll be the most comfortable in your environment.

 Grab your favorite drink and a few snacks.
 Whether you like juice, coffee, soda, or water, swiss rolls, apple slices, or a good, hearty bagel — grab some foods and drinks and place them nearby.
 It’s always important to stay hydrated and you want to make sure you have the brain power for what’s about to come next.
 Plus, this step could help you minimize distractions if you’re somebody who might get a hunger pang if things get a little rough.